International Business Economics MScStudy level: Postgraduate

 What you'll study

-The course is underpinned by the study of economics – both micro and macro – as applied in business and strategic management within developed and emerging markets.
+The course is built around the study of economics both micro and macro, because economics plays a critical role in business and strategic management within developed and emerging markets.
+It provides a framework for decision-marking, risk management, and identifying competitive advantages, which are essentials for long-term success.

-- The ramifications of changes in the international economic environment on the growth and prosperity of specific nations.
+- The effects of changes in the international economic environment on the growth and prosperity of specific nations.

 - The recommendation and justification for the price of a new product launch.